Yonyar/DTech-HW/ESP32/README.md

 Let's program our microcontroller using [PlatformIO](https://platformio.org/).
 In my case, I work using the PlatformIO extension on [VS Code](https://marketplace.visualstudio.com/items?itemName=platformio.platformio-ide)

-You have the complete program in this repository and we´ll deeper into some points.
+You have the complete program in this repository, and we´ll delve deeper into some points.
-> Check links above to prepare your favorite workspace.
+> 🧭 Check links above to prepare your favorite workspace.

 ## Interesting points
 - **Enable Arduino OTA (On The Air)**